hkauhanen/sanguche/README.md

 Part 1 is an adaptation of the code to Jäger and Wahle (FIXME), released under the MIT Licence.

-## Instructions, Part 2: "Sandwichness" analysis
+## Instructions, Part 3: "Sandwichness" analysis

-Part 2 is considerably less time-consuming, taking between some minutes and an hour depending on available computing power.

-Part 2 requires Julia version 1.10.4.
+Part 3 requires Julia version 1.10.4.

-First, install Juliaup by following the instructions at <https://github.com/JuliaLang/juliaup>.

-Then, to reproduce the analysis from scratch, type the following on the command line, paying special attention to the capitalization:
+To reproduce the analysis from scratch, type the following on the command line, paying special attention to the capitalization:

 ```
-juliaup add 1.10.4
-make Jdeps
 make analysis DATASET=wals
 make analysis DATASET=grambank
 ```

-(For any subsequent reproductions of this analysis, you may omit the `make Jdeps` bit which simply installs all required Julia dependencies.)

 Results are saved in the `results/wals/` and `results/grambank/` directories, respectively.
 The `results.csv` files are in ordinary comma-separated values format; the `results.jls` files are serializations of Julia dataframes which can be loaded into a Julia session by `using Serialization, DataFrames; results = serialize("results.jls")`.